I. BE AWARE OF THE NEW BRAIN PARADIGM

 Poor sleep: Poor sleep has been shown to contribute to poor memory consolidation and cognition (Tworoger, SS, et al. 2006 ).
 Sleep-wake cycle disturbance (SWCD) is common in TBI victims (Makley MJ, et al., 2008).
 In fact, incidences of diabetes in middle aged men have been related to sleep disturbance (Nilsson PM, et al., 2004).

 Mood disorders: It has been shown that neuroplasticity is disrupted by mood disorders and chronic stress.
 Hippocampal atrophy has been repeatedly documented from major depression (Pittenger C, et al., 2008).
 The increased cortisol levels from stress shrink the brain over time.
 (Bierman EJ, et al. 2008)

 Substance abuse: Alcohol use and substance abuse have been shown to result in poor cognitive functioning as well as an increased risk of dementia later in life (Medina KL et al. 2007).
 Nicotine (Abrous DN et al. 2002), opiates (Eisch AJ, et al. 2006) methamphetamine (Hildebrandt K, et al. 1999), and cocaine (Yamaguchi M, et al. 2004) have all been shown to suppress adult hippocampal neurogenesis.

-Other factors: Diabetes and lowered socioeconomic status (SES) (Settler C, et al., 2012) were found to reduce the risk of mild cognitive impairment and Alzheimer's disease.
+Other factors: Diabetes and lowered socioeconomic status (SES) (Settler C, et al., 2012) were found to not increase the risk of mild cognitive impairment and Alzheimer's disease.
 It is felt that the anxiety provoked by a lowering of socioeconomic status results in higher levels of cortisol in the system chronically, which has adverse effects on the brain and cognitive functioning.
 High blood pressure, likewise, increases the risk of ischemic vessel disease, micro strokes and loss of brain white matter with aging.